Breaking News | Give priority to agriculture, minister advises Nigerians

 “It opened our eyes to the realities in maize cultivation and broadened our hearts to it as a commodity we must all grow and support.

-“The farmers must not look at the challenges and gaps, but on the opportunities that exist in the cultivation of maize,” Uche said.
+“The farmers must not look at the challenges and gabs, but on the opportunities that exist in the cultivation of maize,” Uche said.

-Mr Ikongbe Iya, a Deputy Manager, Development Finance Office of Central Bank of Nigeria (CBN), Owerri, who represented the Maize Champion Development Finance Department, CBN, said Nigeria’s population was increasing by the day with a lot of concern on natural resources and the environment.
+Mr Ikongbe Iya, a Deputy Manager, Development Finance Office of Central Bank of Nigeria (CBN), Owerri, who represented the Maize Champion Development Finance Department, CBN, said Nigerian population was increasing day by day with a lot of concern on natural resources and the environment.

-He said there was need for sustainable agriculture, hence the workshop, to build maize growers’ capacity to reduce losses of agricultural products and not necessarily maize.
+He said there was need for sustainable agriculture, hence the workshop, to build maize growers capacity to reduce losses on agricultural products and not necessarily maize.

-“There is need to develop low-cost technology to grow agricultural products.
+“There is need to develop low cost technology to grow the agricultural products.
 The machines for today’s demonstration was locally produced,” he said.

 Iya said that the Anchor Borrowers Scheme was necessitated by the need to curtail importation of goods from outside the country, adding that it was also to supply agricultural raw materials to farmers and companies.